GREAT THINGS HAPPEN WHEN YOU GIVE

 Campus Renovation Campaign

 Great strides have been made at our alma mater in the past few months—increased enrollment, doubling freshman admissions over last year; and many improvements to the campus infrastructure.
 However, our work is not done.
 Send your donations to the National Alumni Association or the Office of Alumni Affairs and designate it as Campus Renovation Campaign and indicate that it is part of your annual giving.

-Tuesday, December 1 is Giving Tuesday, a worldwide philanthropic effort in which people give to good causes.
+Giving Tuesday, a worldwide philanthropic effort in which people give to good causes.
 We’re asking that you choose to make the students of Saint Augustine’s University your cause of choice with a tax-deductible donation.

 SAU Individual Endowments

 - Gladys C. Bowser Endowed Scholarship Fund

 - James and Lillie Ward Ford Endowed Scholarship Fund

 - Odell Whitted Endowed Scholarship